Students

 Any student with a disability is eligible for services.
 Eligibility does not guarantee accommodations.
 Students new to our office can start in two places.
 One, you can schedule an informational meeting with a counselor to learn more about our office and services, or two, you can jump right to filling out an application.

 Accommodations are individualized for each student and their specific situation.
 An accommodations counselor will help you identify appropriate accommodations.
+Check out our Accommodations Guide to get a sense of some of the accommodations, though please know this is not an exhaustive list.

 It depends.
 High school and college are different in environment and pace.
 College might have different barriers for students with disabilities than they experienced in high school.
 An accommodation counselor can help you navigate those differences and help identify potential accommodations for a college environment.